-Follow these guidelines when installing your Clavister SG4300 Series appliance:
+Follow these guidelines when installing your Clavister SG3200 Series appliance:

+Safety

+Take notice of the safety guidelines laid out in Chapter 5, Safety Precautions.
+These are specified in multiple languages.

+Power

+Make sure that the power source circuits are properly grounded and then use the power cord supplied with the appliance to connect it to the power source.

+Using Other Power Cords

-- Take notice of the safety guidelines laid out in Appendix C, Safety Precautions.
-These are specified in multiple languages. - Make sure that the power source circuits are properly grounded, then use the power cord supplied with the appliance to connect it to the power source. - If your installation requires a different power cord than the one supplied with the appliance, be sure to use a power cord displaying the mark of the safety agency that defines the regulations for power cords in your country.
-The mark is your assurance that the power cord can be used safely with the appliance. - Ensure that the appliance does not overload the power circuits, wiring and over-current protection.
+If your installation requires a different power cord than the one supplied with the appliance, be sure to use a cord displaying the mark of the safety agency that defines the regulations for power cords in your country.
+Such marks are an assurance that the cord is safe.

+· Power Overload

+Ensure that the appliance does not overload the power circuits, wiring and over-current protection.

 To determine the possibility of overloading the supply circuits, add together the ampere ratings of all devices installed on the same circuit as the appliance and compare the total with the rating limit for the circuit.
+The maximum ratings for the SG3200 Series are listed in Appendix A, Specifications.

+Surge Protection

+A third party surge protection device should be considered and is strongly recommended as a means to prevent electrical surges reaching the appliance.
+This is discussed again in Section 2.3, "Connecting Power".

+Temperature

-The maximum ampere ratings are usually printed on the devices near the AC power connectors. - Do not install the appliance in an environment where the operating ambient temperature might exceed the specified operating range (see Appendix A, SG4300 Series Specifications). - Make sure that airflow around the sides and back of the appliance is not restricted.
+Do not install the appliance in an environment where the operating ambient temperature could exceed the specified operating range (see Appendix A, Specifications).

+The recommended operating temperature range is "room temperature".
+That is to say, the temperature most commonly found in a modern office and in which humans feel comfortable.
+This is usually considered to be between 20 and 25 degrees Celsius (68 to 77 degrees Fahrenheit).
+Special rooms for computer equipment may use a lower range.

+Airflow

+Make sure that airflow around the sides and back of the appliance is not restricted.

+The SG3200 Series is cooled by a bank of cooling fans built into the back of the unit.
+In addition there is another cooling fan also located at the back which is dedicated to the power supply.
+None of these fans are field replaceable.

+Dust

+Do not expose the appliance to environments with elevated dust levels.
+This is particularly important for the operation of the fans, both general cooling fans and the cooling fan found in SG3200 Series power supplies.
+Elevated dust levels can significantly reduce the operating lifetime of fans.

+Note

-Detailed information concerning power supply range, operating temperature range etc. can be found at the end of this publication in Appendix A, SG4300 Series Specifications.
+Detailed information concerning power supply range, operating temperature range etc. can be found at the end of this publication in Appendix A, Specifications.